 A novel by Khalid Hosseini

 My readings in the recent past have been erratic.
-But I try to catch anything new and happening that might rock the literary world, other than keeping update of Jeffrey Archer‘s releases (which, I admit with a heavy heart, have not been really great in the past two cases Cat O Nine Tales and False Impression).
+But I try to catch anything new and happening that might rock the literary world, caries other than keeping update of Jeffrey Archer‘s releases (which, price I admit with a heavy heart, have not been really great in the past two cases Cat O Nine Tales and False Impression).
 Most times I am left sorely disappointed.
 And I end up going back to tried and tested P G Wodehouse or Agatha Christie to satiate the reading urge.